shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-new.md

 ## Task 5 - Explore anomalies detected in data

 After the data feed is added, Metrics Advisor will attempt to ingest metric data from the specified start date.
 It will take some time for data to be fully ingested, and you can view the ingestion status by clicking Ingestion progress at the top of the data feed page.
-If data is ingested, Metrics Advisor will apply detection, and continue to monitor the source for new data.
+If data is ingested, Metrics Advisor will apply detection and continue to monitor the source for new data.

-When detection is applied, you can select one of the metrics listed in data feed to find the Metric detail page to:
+When detection is applied, you can select one of the metrics listed in the data feed to find the Metric detail to:

 - View visualizations of all time series slices under this metric
 - Update detecting configuration to meet expected results